vercel/next.js/errors/no-img-element.md

 Use [`next/image`](https://nextjs.org/docs/api-reference/next/image) to improve performance with automatic [Image Optimization](https://nextjs.org/docs/basic-features/image-optimization).

-> Note: Remember to check the pricing of your [deployment provider](https://nextjs.org/docs/deployment) before enabling Image Optimization because billing for optimized images might be charged differently that the original images.
-When self-hosting, Image Optimization will use more disk space to cache optimized images.
+> Note: If deploying to a [managed hosting provider](https://nextjs.org/docs/deployment), remember to check pricing since optimized images might be charged differently that the original images.
+If self-hosting, remember to install [`sharp`](https://www.npmjs.com/package/sharp) and check if your server has enough storage to cache the optimized images.

 ```jsx
 import Image from 'next/image'